mark-mcdermott/cs5392-group-project-kusupati-liu-mcdermott-namala/README.md

     - You will need to login with an oracle account and will need to create one if you don't have one already
     - I downloaded the macOS Installer after logging in
     - Double click the downloaded file and follow the prompts to install Java 14
-2) Install Maven (I think you only need this to run the unit tests)
+2) Install Maven (you can skip this if you only want to run the program and don't want to change the code and don't want to run the unit tests)
     - download the binary tar.gz archive from https://maven.apache.org/download.cgi
     - in finder double click the downloaded file to unzip it
     - in terminal cd to the folder the unzipped file